 Branch policies are an important part of the Git workflow and enable you to:

-- Isolate work in progress from the completed work in your master branch
+- Isolate work in progress from the completed work in your main branch

-- Guarantee changes build before they get to master
+- Guarantee changes build before they get to main

 - Limit who can contribute to specific branches

 - Enforce who can create branches and the naming guidelines for the branches

 - Automatically include the right reviewers for every code change

 - Enforce best practices with required code reviewers

 Adopt a Git branching strategy

 There are a few critical branches in your repo that the team relies on always being in good shape, such as your